Workspace and Queries

 - Click Execute query.
 All assets of the selected type are returned.

-By default, the whole asset objects are returned, including all of their properties, although column settings for the table determine which properties are displayed in the results table.
-This is configurable by clicking Manage table columns.
+By default, the entirety of asset objects are returned, including all of their properties.
+You can determine which properties are displayed in the results table by clicking Manage table columns.
 You can continue to build your query by specifying which properties to return, adding relationships to other asset types, filtering on property values, and saving the query as described in the following sections.
+For more information on exploring and interacting with the Asset table, explore Assets.

 Add or edit query results